Giant antpitta

 The giant antpitta (Grallaria gigantea) is a perching bird species in the antpitta family (Grallariidae).

-Rare and somewhat enigmatic, is known only from Colombia and Ecuador.
+Rare and somewhat enigmatic, it is known only from Colombia and Ecuador.
 It is presumably a close relative of the similar undulated antpitta, G. squamigera, which occurs to the south of G. gigantea.
 The giant antpitta has three subspecies, one of which might be extinct.

 Description

 G. gigantea is, as its name suggests, a huge antpitta.
 Length ranges from 24 to 28 cm and weight is up to 300 g, which makes it easily the heaviest of all tracheophone suboscine birds – its nearest rival, the chestnut-throated huet-huet, is not known to exceed 185 g.
 Its back, wings, and the stubby tail are dusky olive-brown.
 The top of the head is pale to medium grey, running down to the neck.
 The remaining plumage is deep rufous-brown.
 The throat and breast feathers are black-edged, resulting in a dark barring in these regions.
 The bill is dark, strong and heavy; the eyes are likewise dark, while the legs and feet are grey.

 The song consists of low-pitched fast trills, about 14-21 notes per second.
 These are maintained several seconds, during which they rise in pitch and become louder.
 Trills are repeated after a pause of a few to about a dozen seconds, which varies irregularly throughout the length of the song.

 The undulated antpitta (G. squamigera) is a bit smaller, with a pale hue to the malar region and a yellower belly.
 Its song is hard to distinguish, but rather than simply breaking off after a time, it ends with some additional trills, separated by pauses of increasing length.